GuOrg/Gu.Roslyn.Asserts/README.md

 }
 ```

-## Diagnostic
+## Diagnostics

-Indicate error position with ↓
+Us this to test that the analyzer reports error or warning at position indicated with ↓

 ```c#
 [Test]
 public void JustCheckPositionAndDiagnosticId()